csbanon/pdc-model/README.md

 Based on Deo and Cami's original model, the new *PDCModel* was developed to more accurately describe the behavior of social circles using graph theory (representing people as nodes, and connections as edges) by accounting for changes in connections for every unit of time throughout the random graph generation process.
 The model was then used in a study to analyze this behavior, resulting in the following:

-1. [*Accounting for Changes in Existing Connections in the Preferential Deletion Model for Web-Like Networks*](), a research-style paper discussing the findings from the study using the new model as compared to Deo and Cami's original model.
+1. [*Accounting for Changes in Existing Connections in the Preferential Deletion Model for Web-Like Networks*](https://github.com/csbanon/pdc-model/blob/master/paper/pdc-model-paper.pdf), a research-style paper discussing the findings from the study using the new model as compared to Deo and Cami's original model.
+Please note that this is not a published paper.
 2. The source code for the new *PDCModel*, developed in Java.

-This project is the second of a two-part research study done as part of the *COT 5405: Design and Analysis of Algorithms* graduate course at the University of Central Florida.
+This project is the second of a two-part research study conducted in the *COT 5405: Design and Analysis of Algorithms* graduate course at the University of Central Florida.
 The first part presents an implementation of Deo and Cami's original model and replicates their findings, while this second part extends the implementation to account for changes in existing connections throughout the random graph generation process.

 ## Build Instructions
 1. Download the `PDCModel` repository.